 Trucking companies regularly handle truck accident cases.
 Meanwhile, this is likely the first (and hopefully the last) truck accident case you will be involved with.
 Building a truck accident case is time-intensive and requires a deep understanding of both the law and the trucking industry.
 In short, the discrepancy in experience handling these cases simply does not work in your favor.

 Retaining a trustworthy attorney means that you can begin investigating the cause of your accident, collecting evidence, and building a case on more equal footing with the trucking company.

 Mithoff Law has created resources to help you search for the best truck accident lawyer available, including what questions you should ask a prospective truck accident attorney in Texas before hiring them.
 We encourage you to check out these resources before your consultation with us or any other law firm.

 Injured in an accident involving truck driver fatigue?
 Get top representation with Mithoff Law.

 If you or a loved one were injured or killed in an accident involving truck driver fatigue, know that you do not need to seek damages without help.
 Legal representation can provide those injured in an 18-wheeler or commercial truck accident with support as you navigate the claims process.

 Once retained, the skilled Houston vehicle accident lawyers at Mithoff Law can put our decades of experience handling truck accident cases to work and begin investigating the true cause of your accident.

 Work with a Houston truck accident law firm that has earned its reputation for serving our clients’ best interests.
-Call Mithoff Law at 713-654-1122 or contact us online to set up your free consultation today.
+Call Mithoff Law at 713-654-1122 to set up your free consultation today.

 More Helpful Articles by Mithoff Law: